 - Other intracranial abnormalities, such as ventriculomegaly and cerebellar atrophy

-Pregnant women that may have contracted the Zika virus should be tested for the viral PCR and antibodies to the Zika virus.
+Pregnant women who may have contracted the Zika virus can be tested with viral PCR and antibodies to the Zika virus.
 Women with a positive result should be referred to fetal medicine to monitor the pregnancy.
 There is no treatment for the virus.